zhouzi/docusaurus-graphql-plugin/README.md

 ### `routeBasePath`

-By default this is set to `/docs/api/`.
-You can customize the path by changing it to `/docs/api-reference/` for example.
+By default this is set to `/docs/api/` which means that the Markdown files will be generated in `docs/api`.
+You can change the name of the generated folder and path to `api-reference` by setting this to: `/docs/api-reference/`.

 This option is also useful if you used the docs plugin's `routeBasePath`.
 For example, if you opted for docs only:

 ```js